 An initial visit within the first 4-6 weeks of life is highly recommended.
 This is especially relevant if there has been a history of prematurity, traumatic normal delivery, multiple birth or assisted delivery that includes forceps, vacuum extraction or caesarean section.

 Normal birthing involves significant forces that are transmitted through the baby’s body.
 The upper region of the uterus (womb) contracts placing a downward force on the baby’s bottom, while the cervix and pelvic floor provide an opposing and resisting force, which controls the birth.
 Your baby is effectively compressed between the two structures as they make a gradual decent into the world.
 This is a normal mechanism and their anatomy is designed to absorb the stresses.
 Assisted deliveries pull on head and neck structures that are not designed for such forces.
 A common misbelief is that caesarean sections are safer and gentler.
 This is incorrect as they also use a distracting (pulling) force to deliver the baby (the baby is pulled out of a small incision by its head, bottom, arm or leg).
-Assisted deliveries may cause issues in the newborn not commonly recognised as relating to the birthing process.
+Assisted deliveries may cause musculoskeletal issues in the newborn.

 I propose the following questions: